Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "...Electric what?"

 "‘Ya know those *really* awful clan epics from when we just figgered out motion photography?
 It’s a Human reference to their same era.
 Which wasn’t all that long ago.
-Balls, it’s almost in livin’ memory...anyway.
+Balls, it’s almost in livin’ memory... anyway.
 Bad black-an’-white movies.
 With shiny rockets.
 And stuff."

 Garl groaned good-humoredly. "...Figgers I’d learn ‘bout something awesome like that *right as I’m goin’ blind!"*